robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 ```

 Here we assume that `x` is the image, represented as a vector ( all the rows stacked up end to end in a single long line).
 The weights are a vector `w`.
 We just need a way to update the weights to make them a little better.
 We can repeat this step repeatedly until they are as good as we can make them.

+We want to find the specific values for the vector `w` s.t. the result of our funciton will be high for those images that are actually 8s, and low for those images that are not.